Live-Webcams

 (1871-1956), a leading New York expressionist painter spent summer

-when he was studying art in Berlin.
-He was
+and 1921 when he was an art student in Berlin.
+He

-greatly inspired by the island and created many
+was greatly inspired by the island and created

 painting scenes from the island for the rest of